-As discussed in Chapter 3, the proposed rule would apply to the 206 Shark Directed permit holders, 241 Shark Incidental permit holders, 76 HMS Commercial Caribbean Small Boat permit holders, 4,175 charter/headboat permit holders, 23,607 Angling permit holders, and 603 Atlantic Tunas General category and Swordfish General Commercial permit holders.
-The HMS charter/headboat permit holders have 2,994 shark endorsements and 1,873 commercial sale endorsements; the HMS Angling permit holders have 12,978 shark endorsements; and the Atlantic Tunas General category and Swordfish General Commercial permit holders have 388 shark endorsements.
-NOAA Fisheries has determined that the proposed rule would not likely affect any small governmental jurisdictions.
-In the U.S. Caribbean specifically this rule would apply to 27 Commercial Caribbean Small Boat permit holders, 49 charter/headboat permit holders, 12 Swordfish General Commercial permit holders, and 93 Atlantic Tunas General category permit holders.
-More information regarding the description of the fisheries affected, and the categories and number of permit holders can be found in HMS SAFE Report.
+As discussed in Chapter 3, the final rule would apply to the 206 Shark Directed permit holders, 241 Shark Incidental permit holders, 76 HMS Commercial Caribbean Small Boat permit holders, 4,175 HMS Charter/Headboat permit holders, 23,607 HMS Angling permit holders, and 603 Atlantic Tunas General category and Swordfish General Commercial permit holders.
+The HMS Charter/Headboat permit holders have 2,994 shark endorsements and 1,873 commercial sale endorsements; the HMS Angling permit holders have 12,978 shark endorsements; and the Atlantic Tunas General category and Swordfish General Commercial permit holders have 388 shark endorsements.
+In the U.S. Caribbean specifically, this rule would apply to 27 Commercial Caribbean Small Boat permit holders, 49 HMS Charter/Headboat permit holders, 12 Swordfish General Commercial permit holders, and 93 Atlantic Tunas General category permit holders.
+NOAA Fisheries has determined that the final rule would not likely affect any small governmental jurisdictions, nor would there be disproportionate impacts between large and small entities.
+More information regarding the description of the fisheries affected, and the categories and number of permit holders can be found in the 2022 HMS SAFE Report.

-7.4 Description of the Projected Reporting, Recordkeeping, and other Compliance Requirements of the Proposed Rule, including an Estimate of the Classes of Small Entities which will be Subject to the Requirements of the Report or Record
+7.5 Description of the Projected Reporting, Recordkeeping, and other Compliance Requirements of the Final Rule, including an Estimate of the Classes of Small Entities which will be Subject to the Requirements of the Report or Record

-Section 603(b)(4) of the RFA requires agencies to describe any new reporting, record-keeping and other compliance requirements.
+Section 604(a)(5) of the RFA requires agencies to describe any new reporting, record-keeping and other compliance requirements.
 The action does not contain any new collection of information, reporting, or record-keeping requirements.
-The alternatives considered would add oceanic whitetip sharks to the prohibited shark species group to prohibit the commercial and recreational retention of oceanic whitetip sharks for all HMS permit holders in U.S. Atlantic waters including the Gulf of Mexico and Caribbean region, and prohibit the commercial and recreational retention of hammerhead sharks in the U.S. Caribbean region for all HMS permit holders.